Sense-Then-Train: An Active-Sensing-Based Beam Training Design for Near-Field MIMO Systems

 \section{Conclusion}

-In this paper, we proposed a novel STT scheme to facilitate beam training for both the single-beam and multi-beam cases in near-field MIMO systems.
-Specifically, in the sensing phase, the truncated WTMs at the transceivers can be estimated, using which the low-dimensional channel representations in the wavenumber domain can be revealed.
-Then, based on the sensing results, an online learning algorithm was proposed to perform beam training in the sequential training phase.
-Simulation results validated that the proposed STT scheme can facilitate fast and low-dimensional beam training for both cases while achieving a near performance compared to the optimal method, which requires perfect CSI.
+In this paper, we proposed an STT scheme to realize beam training for both the single- and multi-beam cases for near-field MIMO systems.
+To be specific, during the sensing phase, the truncated WTMs are obtained locally by sensing, with which a low-dimensional subspace in the wavenumber domain can be extracted.
+Then, in the subsequent beam training phase, the NN modules at the transceivers were updated based on incoming ping-pong pilots and trained incrementally with online data points.
+Simulation results validated that the proposed STT scheme enables fast and low-dimensional beam training for both cases while achieving performance close to the optimal method, which relies on perfect CSI.